Patrick Vellner: 2019–2020

-2021: Return to podium
+2021–2023: Return to podium

 The 2021 CrossFit Games season brought about additional changes to the qualifying process.
 Vellner finished 20th in the World and 13th in North America in the Worldwide Open, earning a spot in the Online Quarterfinal.
 During the quarterfinals, he finished 4th overall on the continent, earning a post in the semifinals.
 Travel restrictions between Canada and the United States, as well as in person event restrictions in Canada, meant that Vellner was forced to compete in the 2021 Atlas Games, which were conducted online.
 He took home 1st place, and a spot in the Games.
 Despite a disappointing finish in the 1st Event of the weekend, Vellner took home three event wins, bringing his career total to six, and earning 2nd place behind Justin Medeiros at the Games.

-He worked as a chiropractor in Nanaimo, Vancouver Island in British Columbia.
+At the 2023 CrossFit Games, Vellner again finished in the podium after coming second to Jeffrey Adler.
+He won event 8 (Intervals) and was placed second in Event 11 (Parallel-bar Pull) and a number of top ten finishes in other events.

+Vellner did not competed in the 2025 CrossFit Games.
+In February 2026, he announced his intention to retire after the 2026 CrossFit Games.

 Personal life

 Vellner announced his engagement to Michelle Workun-Hill, a doctor, in October 2019.
 Their first son Owen William was born on June 11, 2021, and their second Ethan Avery in February 2024.
 They married in September 2021.

+He worked part time as a chiropractor in Nanaimo, Vancouver Island in British Columbia.
+He moved to Chelsea, Quebec in 2024.

+Vellner had a cardiac ablation procedure done to resolve an issue with atrial flutter before the 2026 CrossFit season.